Natural Language Decomposition and Interpretation of Complex Utterances: Experiments

 \subsection{Evaluation}

-\paragraph{Automated Metrics:} We report Exact Match (\textbf{EM}) and character-based edit distance (\textbf{CharEd}) metrics against the gold program.
+\paragraph{Overlap with Reference Programs:} We report Exact Match (\textbf{EM}) and character-based edit distance (\textbf{CER}) metrics\footnote{https://huggingface.co/spaces/evaluate-metric/cer} against the gold program.
+Before computing these metrics, we normalize the programs by lowercasing the entire program and removing extra spaces.
 Since there can be multiple possible ways to express the target multi-line program, Exact Match can only be viewed as a lower-bound metric for this task.
+These metrics are reported only for the subset of the data that consists of annotated reference programs.

-Additionally, we report the fraction of predictions that are valid (\textbf{WellForm}) under the domain library, \ie the full program follows correct syntax and only uses functions available in the library.
+\paragraph{Well-formed Evaluation:} Additionally, we report the fraction of predictions that are valid (\textbf{WellForm}) under the domain library, \ie the full program follows correct syntax and only uses functions available in the library.
 Note that WellForm does not necessarily represent correctness with respect to the user goal.

-\paragraph{Human Evaluation:} Finally, we report the overall correctness (\textbf{Correct}) of the generated parse as per human evaluators.
-The human evaluators are familiar with the domain library.
-They are presented with the user utterance, along with the program, and are asked to give a binary judgment rating on whether the program correctly represents the user intent.
-We report results on outputs from \method{} and \nostepmethod{}.
-Outputs that are not well-formed (WellForm) are automatically considered to be incorrect in this evaluation (but are included in the denominator for all evaluations).
+We report the metric for the entire test set.

+\paragraph{Program Correctness:} Finally, we report the overall correctness of the generated programs.
+We define a program to be correct overall if: it is well-formed, and correctly represents the user request.